Skip to content

 • The modern Olympic Games are based on the original ancient Greek Olympics.

-• Doctors today still sometimes take the Hippocratic oath, which is an ethical promise to treat people to the best of their abilities.
+• Doctors today still sometimes take the Hippocratic oath.
+This is an ethical promise to treat people to the best of their abilities.
 Today’s Hippocratic oath is based on the original text written by the ancient Greek physician, Hippocrates.

 • The ancient Greek mathematician, Pythagoras, was the first to prove that in a right-angled triangle, the sum of the squares of the two right-angle sides will always be the same as the square of the hypotenuse (the long side).
 Pythagoras’ theorem is still taught in schools today.